-Outcomes and Observations:
+Outcomes and observations

-The most noteworthy observation from our experiences was simply that kids are kids are kids: boisterous, joyful and exuberant; struggling with their daily lives and identities, sometimes acting out while dealing with their past, happy to be affirmed, acknowledged and praised; and happy to see and do fun, cool physical things.
-Some were very eager to please, and some had excellent powers of observation, attentiveness and persistence; all could be engaged, and most were readily distracted.
+The most noteworthy observation from our experiences was simply that refugees or not, kids are kids are kids-boisterous, joyful, and exuberant; struggling with their daily lives and identities, sometimes acting out while dealing with their past, happy to be affirmed, acknowledged, and praised; and happy to see and do fun, cool physical things.
+Some were very eager to please, and some had excellent powers of observation, attentiveness, and persistence; all could be engaged, and most were readily distracted.

-At the Center the atmosphere was such that we had to work to keep the noise level down in the classroom and tried to head outdoors when we could.
+At the center the atmosphere was such that we had to work to keep the noise level down in the classroom and tried to head outdoors when we could.
 Many children arrived late and/or departed early, and attendance was not taken, though the students who remained until the end and received notes on their Adventure Box activity cards valued that recognition.
-Initially at the Center we had a mother chaperoning the class for several weeks but that ceased within the first month.
+Initially at the center we had a mother chaperoning the class for several weeks, but that ceased within the first month.
 We instructors behaved as guests and kept our expectations low key, though we were used as a babysitting service in early weeks (lots of coloring for those kids), and more problematically had an adolescent student with behavioral issues who was placed with us.
-As expected [14] in early weeks the students automatically self-selected into two large groups by gender, but after a few months this ceased to happen, we suspect due to enculturation by regular daytime schooling.
-Finally, students and instructors both enjoyed and appreciated outdoor activities requiring cooperation and persistence, e.g. the "protect a falling egg" and "sunclocks and shadow tracing" activities.
-Children particularly loved repeatedly tracing their shadows, and watching their shadows grow 10cm in length over a 5min interval during late afternoon.
+As expected17 in early weeks the students automatically self-selected into two large groups by gender, but after a few months this ceased to happen, we suspect due to enculturation by regular daytime schooling.
+Finally, students and instructors both enjoyed and appreciated outdoor activities requiring cooperation and persistence, e.g., the "protect a falling egg" and "sun clocks and shadow tracing" activities.
+Children particularly loved repeatedly tracing their shadows, and watching their shadows grow 10 cm in length over a five-minute interval during late afternoon.

-Organizationally, the students volunteering at the Center were quite challenged as they were mainly not experienced grade school teachers - they were physics students.
-Activities were prepared at the university and brought to the Center, for both practice and due to a lack of onsite materials storage at the Center.
-Space at the university was problematic as well -- loss of our original shared preparation/storage space at the student Café Chaos was eventually solved by space loaned by the Institut für Geographiedidaktik.
-Regular calls for volunteers produced 3-5 consistently available students, and another 3-5 itinerantly available university student volunteers.
-Notably, German teacher preparation does not stress team teaching so this was a unique opportunity for several of the university volunteers.
+Organizationally, the students volunteering at the center were quite challenged as they were mainly not experienced grade school teachers-they were physics students.
+Activities were prepared at the university and brought to the center, for both practice and due to a lack of onsite materials storage at the center.
+Space at the university was problematic as well loss of our original shared preparation/storage space at the student Café Chaos was eventually solved by space loaned by the Institut für Geographiedidaktik.
+Regular calls for volunteers produced three to five consistently available students, and another three to five itinerantly available university student volunteers.
+German teacher preparation does not stress team teaching, so PfF provided a unique opportunity for several of the university volunteers.

-At the Gymnasium professional teachers tolerated behavior beyond high school classroom norms for these students (let them blow off a little steam) but still wrested with behavior (imagine a typical US middle school classroom).
-Some of the more boisterous students got a little extra attention and bonding-counseling-like guidance they would not have received in their standard classes - one refugee student was encountered by the physics teacher by happenstance truant off campus, counseled and returned to campus and the physics classroom.
-Notably, while most German students were expected to maintain their own notes throughout the semester, the refugee class kept notes on bound sheets handed out when notes were deemed appropriate, but collected into teacher custody at the end of class.
-This way the notes could be extended next class without being lost, misplaced or destroyed by disorganized students.
-Most students enjoyed writing things down and making notes, diagrams and in some cases completing vocabulary worksheets, some with great exactitude and pride.
+At the gymnasium professional teachers tolerated behavior outside high school classroom norms for these students but still wrested with behavior (imagine a typical U.S. middle school classroom).
+Some of the more boisterous students got a little extra attention and bonding-counseling-like guidance they would not have received in their standard classes - one refugee student was encountered by the physics teacher by happenstance truant off campus, counseled, and returned to campus and the physics classroom.
+While most German students were expected to maintain their own notes throughout the semester, the refugee class kept notes on bound sheets handed out when notes were deemed appropriate, but collected into teacher custody at the end of class, so notes could be resumed next class without being lost or misplaced.
+Most students enjoyed writing things down and making notes, diagrams, and in some cases completing vocabulary worksheets, some with great exactitude and pride.